 But I wouldn’t listen to me.
 I have a terrible habit of thinking people are older than they actually are.
 I have been known to think people are 40, only to find out they are just 20.

 However, whatever the case, whether they are older than me or not, if you have gotten married, you have a demanding responsibility to grow up.
 Please, grow up for the sake of your children because you are their greatest example.

 How on earth will those women tell their children not to fight and expect them to listen?
 Children are like sponges that soak up what they see, not what they hear.
 The best way to teach children is for their parents to act as example.

 When my nephew was less than two, he knew how to fix an earphone into a phone only by watching his father.
 The best way to teach children is by serving as an example.

-Definitely, the son of the mobile woman would not apologize if he trips Samson in school the next day.
+Definitely, the son of the mobile woman would not apologize if he trips Samson up in school the next day.
 Why?
 Because mummy didn’t apologize so it must be right.

-And the son of the other would beat Samson up if he trips him and doesn’t apologize because mummy didn’t let it go when that woman almost hit her, so it must be the right thing to do.
+And the son of the other woman would beat Samson up if he trips him up and doesn’t apologize because mummy didn’t let it go when that woman almost hit her, so it must be the right thing to do.